morey-tech/managed-argocd-lab-template/README.md

    Fetching the nodes will demonstrate that `kubectl` can connect to the cluster and query the API server.
 The node should be in the "Ready" status.

 ### 3.3.
 Launch an Argo CD instance.
-This scenario is demonstrating deploying applications to a cluster external to Argo CD.
-For convenience during the lab, the Akuity Platform is utilized to get a fully-featured instance of Argo CD without having to configure a separate cluster and set up UI access.
+This scenario demonstrates deploying applications to a cluster external to Argo CD.
+For convenience during the lab, you utilize the Akuity Platform to get a fully-featured instance of Argo CD without having to configure a separate cluster and set up UI access.

-The lab can be completed using the open-source installation of Argo CD by standing up a second cluster and following [the Getting Started guide](https://argo-cd.readthedocs.io/en/stable/getting_started/).
+You can use the open-source installation of Argo CD for the lab by standing up a second cluster and following [the Getting Started guide](https://argo-cd.readthedocs.io/en/stable/getting_started/).
 Then [setting up an ingress](https://argo-cd.readthedocs.io/en/stable/operator-manual/ingress/) and substituting section 3.4 with [connecting the first cluster](https://argo-cd.readthedocs.io/en/stable/getting_started/#5-register-a-cluster-to-deploy-apps-to-optional).

 Similar to how the GitHub repo is hosting the Helm charts, which describe **what** resources to deploy into Kubernetes, the Akuity Platform will host the Application manifests, which represent **how** to deploy the resources into the cluster.
 Along with Argo CD, which will implement the changes on the cluster.